 Always read.
 Always learn.
 Never let a moment go to waste.
 Enjoy through recreation or use it to further yourself in some way.

 5. Success doesn't change successful people

 Like I said about Warren Buffett, he still reads.
 A lot.
 It's part of what made him successful.
 But the most successful people in the world recognize that whatever it took to become successful is what it takes to remain successful.
 A lot of successful people have lost that success.
 You can find stories of former professional athletes, millionaires at one point, who go bankrupt.
 They worked hard to become successful, but it appears after earning their success, the hard work stopped, and with it their success.

 The secret to becoming successful is the same secret to remaining successful after you achieve initial success.

 6. Success means different things to different people

 The last thing I want to say is that success doesn't always mean the same thing for everyone.
 There are literally millions of successful people around the world whose success goes unnoticed.
 I am not wealthy or "successful" by the standard definition.
 But I provide comfortable circumstances for my family, and in my mind that makes me successful.
 I have a baby girl who is healthy and happy and constantly learning, and to me that makes me successful.
 I have good friends, a close family, a loving spouse, a modest home, and a healthy lifestyle.
 All of these things make me a success in my mind.

 And therein lies the secret to happiness and success.
 You have to recognize that whatever makes someone else feel happy and successful won't necessarily do the same for you.
 Pursue your own personal happiness and success and not someone else's.

-What are the best-kept secrets of successful business people?: originally appeared on Quora: The best answer to any question.
+What are the best-kept secrets of successful business people? originally appeared on Quora: The best answer to any question.
 Ask a question, get a great answer.
-Learn from experts and access insider knowledge.
+Learn from experts and get insider knowledge.
 You can follow Quora on Twitter, Facebook, and Google+.
 More questions: